-- Reef-safe sunscreen – you better believe how strong those UV raise can be, especially in the tropics.
+- Reef-safe sunscreen – you better believe how strong those UV rays can be, especially in the tropics.
 And reef-safe is essential to prevent toxic chemicals from bleaching our reefs.

-- Neoprene dive socks – if your little ones have problems with the rub from their fins, they may also like to wear dive socks too.
+- Neoprene dive socks – if your little ones have problems with the rub from their fins, they may also like to wear water socks or dive socks, too.
 This thin layer of neoprene can provide them with an invaluable extra layer of protection.
 Also helpful for exploring rocky areas and crossing shelly beaches.

 Failing which, there’s no harm in enjoying your snorkel kit in your home pool!
 It’s a great way to build up your child’s confidence before they hit open water.